-Severe INJURY or DEATH can result
+Severe INJURY or DEATH can result if you ignore the following:

-- 150kg (330lbs). - · Never carry passengers in cargo bed. - Cargo can affect handling and stability.
-Read Owner's Manual before loading or towing. - When loading with cargo or towing a trailer:Reduce speed and allow more room to stop.
-Avoid hills and rough terrain. - Be sure cargo is secured a loose load could change handling unexpectedly. - Keep weight in the cargo bed centered. and as low and far forward as possible.
+- Maximum Load in Cargo Bed: 150kg (330lbs). - · Never carry passengers in cargo bed. - Cargo can affect handling and stability.
+Read Owner's Manual before loading or towing. - .
+When loading with cargo or towing a trailer:Reduce speed and allow more room to stop.
+Avoid hills and rough - Be sure cargo is secured a loose load could change handling unexpectedly. - Keep weight in the cargo bed centered. and as low and far forward as possible.
 Top - heavy loads increase the risk of overturn.